 to support PACs in their selection of strategic topics and NCs in approaching the MAs.
 The overview is based on the new Cohesion Policy regulation 2021-2027 (Regulation (EU) 2021/1060).
 The overview was also complemented by the contents of the single regulations of the shared managed EU programmes and the centrally managed EU programmes as well as IPA III and NDICI for non-EU countries and serves to improve the readability of the EUSDR Embedding Tool (Annex 1a) and to decipher the abbreviations therein.

 >>> Download here <<<

 In spring 2021 the DSP conducted surveys among the managing authorities (MAs), programming authorities and National Coordinators (NCs) of the Danube Region on programming processes.
 Based on the results of these surveys, DSP designed two documents which provide insight into which Specific Objectives of Cohesion policy are covered by national and Interreg programmes in the Danube Region.
 It further displays the alignment of programmes’ thematic priorities with the actions and shortlisted topics of the EUSDR.

 These overviews are to be seen as in-progress documents, taking into account incoming contributions.
-Within the EUSDR embedding process these documents serve as an indicative overviews to support concrete embedding measures in line with the previously published EUSDR Embedding tools (see above).
+Within the EUSDR embedding process these documents serve as an indicative overview to support concrete embedding measures in line with the previously published EUSDR embedding documents (see above).